British Values

 Riverdale Primary School is committed to serving its community.

 It recognises the multicultural, multi-faith and ever-changing nature of the United Kingdom.
-It also understands the vital role it has in ensuring that groups or individuals within the school are not subject to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.
-It follows equal opportunities guidance which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
-Riverdale School is dedicated to preparing pupils for their adult life in modern Britain beyond the formal examined curriculum serving the whole community and ensuring that it actively promotes and reinforces British values to all its pupils.
+Riverdale also understands the vital role it has in ensuring that groups or individuals within school are not subject to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.
+It follows equal opportunities guidance, which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
+Riverdale School is dedicated to preparing pupils for their adult life in modern Britain, beyond the formal examined curriculum serving the whole community and ensuring that it actively promotes and reinforces British values to all its pupils.
 The government emphasises that schools have a duty to ensure that key ‘British Values’ are taught in all UK schools.

 The government sets out its definition of British values in the 2011 Prevent Strategy.